Like most places in England, Mundesley has its place in the Domesday Book. It was then known as Museleai and was one of

 born in India living at 2, Orchard Cottages with a servant, one Zaccharias Molafe from Basutoland.

-On Beach Road is the Jonet Restaurant.
-This was named after a cargo ship which ran aground on the beach in 1969.
+Originally on Beach Road was the Jonet Restaurant.
+This was named after a cargo ship which ran aground on the

-In the foggy conditions, the skipper of the ship had unfortunately mistaken the Happisburgh lighthouse for the
+beach in 1969.
+In the foggy conditions, the skipper of the ship had unfortunately mistaken the Happisburgh

 William Cowper, the poet and author was born in 1731, the son of The Reverend John Cowper spent time in